 How to Claim Compensation from Sundair

-It’s essential to know the process of claiming the compensation you deserve under EU Regulation 261/2004.
-Here’s the process:
+It’s crucial to know how to claim the compensation you’re eligible for under EU Regulation 261/2004.
+Here’s how to do it:

-- Complete this form.
-You’ll need to provide details including your flight number, date, and the problem you faced.
+- Fill in our form.
+You’ll need to provide details like your flight number, date, and what went wrong.

 - Let our experts help you.
-Once you submit the form, our team will manage the process.
-We are well-versed in the EU laws well and will make every effort to secure your compensation.
-You only incur a fee if we win your case.
+Once you submit the form, our team will take over.
+We know the EU laws well and will do our best to obtain your rightful compensation.
+You are only charged if we win your case.

-Don’t forget that you’re entitled as a passenger to claim compensation for a cancelled or delayed flight.
-Regardless of whether your flight was delayed as a result of operational issues or technical issues, if it was not caused by extraordinary circumstances including severe weather or air traffic control decisions, you have a right to compensation.
+Remember that you have the right as a passenger to claim compensation for a delayed or cancelled flight.
+Regardless of whether your flight was delayed due to operational issues or mechanical problems, if it was not caused by extraordinary circumstances including inclement weather or air traffic control decisions, you are entitled to compensation.

 Which Sundair Flights are Covered by EU261?

-The EU’s air passenger protection laws are comprehensive in scope.
-They apply to all flights departing from a European Union member state airport and every flight landing at an airport within an EU country when an EU-based airline operates the flight.
+The air passenger protection regulations of the European Union have a wide-ranging scope.
+They cover every flight leaving an airport in an EU member state and any flight coming into an airport within an EU country when an EU-based airline operates the flight.

 Itinerary | Covered by EU 261 |